At a Glance

 If you've enabled participants to select more than one answer, and indicated multiple responses as Must Select, respondents will need to choose all responses labelled Must Select in order to be accepted.
 Use May Select if there are multiple acceptable responses but not all are required.
 Respondents selecting any Reject responses will be disqualified.

-You can also Duplicate to add an additional copy of the question which you can then modify as needed, or Delete a question from your study.
+You can also Duplicate to add an additional copy of the question which you can then modify as needed, or Delete a question from your test.